psudharsanan-godaddy/test-repo/docs/faq.md

 - Using Billsoft's EZTax (only needed by Avalara service)
 - Using Elastic's APM jar.
 Please note, it is a question whether all of the 3 to 4 installation methods of the Elastic's APM module require the writable directory, but the method we use now does use a writable directory.
 - Using Tomcat.
 The department is currently reviewing whether we should use other Java application servers to remove this use-case.

+At the moment only spring-boot or nodejs applications supports writable directory.
+You can enable it by using: `deployment.volumes.writableVol.enabled: true`, most likely you also need to enable `deployment.volumes.fsGroup.enabled: true`.

 ## How can an application’s auth config be customized?